 Red Line 7000 might better be titled The Romance Of The Pepsi Machine.
 Any more product placement and it would look like pre-show in a 2013 theatre.
 A soundstage-built Holiday Inn courtyard smacks of a travel guide sprung to life, and yes, that Pepsi dispenser makes me yearn for yore days of vending.
 James Caan and Marianna Hill conduct their romance in its warm glow --- could even a log fire be more inviting?
 Every room we enter is salted with some Red Line investor's merchandise, a real Easter Egg hunt for consumer studiers, all very much part of Red Line 7000's charm.
 Seeing this movie was more about stuff you'd buy after seeing this movie.
 Were neighborhood teens riding Hondas in the wake of Red Line 7000's Liberty play a mere coincidence?

 Red Line 7000 took $1.9 million in domestic rentals, less than was needed to cover negative costs of over two million (would foreign have gotten it into profit?).
-There was a 1968 reissue with Sons Of Katie Elder, the pair meriting new accessories, poster art, etc., from which Red Line emerged with an additional $137K in domestic rentals.
+There was a 1968 reissue with Sons of Katie Elder, the pair meriting new accessories, poster art, etc., from which Red Line emerged with an additional $137K in domestic rentals.
 Paramount sent out numerous combos through the 60's wherein similar oldies were linked for a double-feature.
 Red Line and Katie Elder would together have been quite an endurance sit, their combined running time a daunting four hours.
 Red Line 7000 came late to TV, but at least scored a network run, on ABC in 1973, then to syndication (12/75) with twenty-nine other Paramount pics, including Hawks' El Dorado and Hatari!.
 True Grit was also in the group, so "Portfolio VII" likely sold very well.
 I wonder if Howard Hawks had sold out interest he shared with Para in the negatives by then, or if he continued to receive cash from these features as they played off on television.
-Considering what evergreens they've become, he would be better served hanging on to partial ownership.
+Considering what evergreens they've become, he, and later his estate, would have been better served hanging on to partial ownership.

 6 Comments: